Crissal1995/automsr/README.md

 How to perform Bing searches.
 Can be either `random`
-(generate a random word, and then perform a search removing one character at the end of the string) or `takeout` (uses Google searches, parsed from a Takeout Action).
+(generate a random word, and then perform a search removing one character at the end of the string at time) or `takeout` (uses Google searches, parsed from a Takeout Action).

 Defaults to `random`.